A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Experimental Evaluation on Real Use Cases

 \subsubsection{Comparison with Existing Outcome Prediction Models}

-Here, we compare \emph{KD-OP}'s performance with the reported performance of relevant models and studies for outcome detection, showing the results in Table \ref{tab:comparewithliterature}.
-Having gone through the literature, the only machine learning frameworks found to have been validated in nonICU settings are DEWS \cite{attention3shamout}, eCART \cite{mortalityprediction2}, and LightGBM \cite{brazilian} so we list those first.
+Here, we compare \emph{KD-OP}'s performance with the reported performance of relevant adverse outcome prediction models, showing the results in Table \ref{tab:comparewithliterature}.
+We restrict the comparison to models that a) predict adverse outcomes (e.g. deterioration, mortality, re-admission, cardiac arrest), and b) report performance exceeding the NEWS2 baseline of ROC-AUC=0.78.
+Having gone through the literature, the only machine learning frameworks found to have been validated in non-ICU settings were DEWS \cite{attention3shamout}, eCART \cite{mortalityprediction2,mortalitypredictionlatest}, and LightGBM \cite{brazilian} so we list those first.
 As the NEWS2 score is widely used to predict deterioration, we include the latest evaluation of its performance (from \cite{news2performancelalala}) in the table for comparison.
 For these models, we compare their performance against the average performance of \emph{KD-OP} when applied to the COVID-19 use-case, as it is a general ward population.
-For each model, we highlight the class distribution of the target outcome as reported by each model's experimental evaluation settings.
+For each model, we highlight the class distribution of the target outcome as reported by each model.
 For \emph{KD-OP}, the class distribution was taken as the average distribution of the outcomes over the intervals evaluated (5, 7, 14 and 30 days), as shown in Table \ref{tab:cohorts}.
 As none of the models reports PR-AUC, we compiled a list of all reported metrics, using them to compare against \emph{KD-OP}'s performance in conjunction with the widely-used ROC-AUC.